wordsforthewise/nate-g/_posts/2016-09-15-kaggle-bimbo.md

 ### Summary

-Learn how to use R to explore medium-big, real-world data sets, and how to train an XGBoost model to predict Grupo Bimbo's sales volume to individual customers.
+Learn how to use R to explore medium-big, real-world data sets, and how to train an XGBoost model to predict Grupo Bimbo's sales volume for individual customers.

 <!--more-->